grdavis/college-basketball-elo/README.md

 # college-basketball-elo
-Inspired by the folks at FiveThirtyEight who leverage Elo rating systems to make their [NBA](https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/) and NFL predictions, I created my own version of the Elo rating system for NCAA Men's College Basketball.
+Inspired by the folks at [FiveThirtyEight](https://fivethirtyeight.com/) who leverage [Elo rating systems](https://en.wikipedia.org/wiki/Elo_rating_system) to make their [NBA](https://projects.fivethirtyeight.com/2021-nba-predictions/) and [NFL](https://projects.fivethirtyeight.com/2020-nfl-predictions/) predictions, I created my own version of the Elo rating system for NCAA Men's College Basketball.
 FiveThirtyEight has this as well, but they don't expose the inner-workings of their model like they do for NBA and NFL.
-Additionally they use it only as one component in their ensemble methodology for NCAAA predictions - and they are only available during March Madness.
+Additionally, they use it only as one component in [their ensemble methodology](https://fivethirtyeight.com/features/how-our-march-madness-predictions-work-2/) for NCAAA predictions - and [their predictions](https://projects.fivethirtyeight.com/2021-march-madness-predictions/) are only available during March Madness.

-This version of the Elo rating system is primarily based on the methodology used for FiveThirtyEight's NBA system and is operated on data from SportsReference going back to the start of the 2010 season.
+This version of the Elo rating system is primarily based on FiveThirtyEight's [NBA methodology](https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/) with some tuning adjustments.
+Game log data is from [Sports Reference](https://www.sports-reference.com/cbb/) and goes back to the start of the 2010 season.
 You can use these scripts to see team ratings, predict individual games, predict tournaments, or even simulate entire tournaments thousands of times as of any date in the last 10 years.
 This documentation walks through usage, methodology, tuning, and performance.

 ## Usage
 There are several ways to use this program.
 They are organized into two scripts, each with several optional inputs to control functionality.